great-expectations/great_expectations/docs/guides/connecting_to_your_data/database/postgres.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This guide will help you connect Great Expectations to data in a Postgresql database.
-We will be building a `Datasource` configuration, and using it to verify connectivity.
+You will be building a `Datasource` configuration, and using it to verify connectivity.
 By the end of this how-to guide, you should have a `Batch` representing a slice of data in your database, and a working code snippet that can be used as a starting point for more complex configurations.

 :::note Prerequisites: This how-to-guide assumes you have already:
 - Completed the [Getting Started Tutorial.](../../tutorials/quick-start.md)